MuratGundes/TariffComparison/README.md

 ### Prerequisites

-You need .NET Core installed to run the project, or you can use docker-compose to run the container.
+You need .NET Core installed to run the project.

 ## Built With